 Incredible ideas don’t magically turn into incredible products.
 Sometimes, incredible products come from not-so-incredible ideas.
 The product management process helps your organisation pull the best ideas and make the best out of existing ideas.

 However, it is important to note that there is no one-size-fits-all approach to product management.
-Depending on your team or organization’s needs and structure, these steps may go under different names, but products typically go through these seven stages.
+Depending on your team or organisation’s needs and structure, these steps may go under different names, but products typically go through these seven stages.

 1. Idea Management